Best Budget Electric Bike of 2020

 The Ecotric Vortex scored the highest in this metric and just narrowly edged out the next closest competitor.
 The Vortex has a more powerful 350W motor and a top throttle speed of 20 mph.
 It has good acceleration, and we found that it was able to hold speed better than most while going uphill.
 Additionally, it had a noticeably higher average speed than any other bike during our range testing.
 Its three pedal assist modes provide a good range of support, and it was easy to get this bike up to 20 mph while pedaling in the high output setting.

 The Ancheer Blue Spark was the other model we tested with a 350W motor, and it was nearly equal with the Vortex's power output.
 It also had a top throttle speed of 20 mph, although its acceleration felt marginally faster and more robust.
 Its five pedal assist modes provided an even greater support range, and it was no problem getting up to 20 mph and keeping it there while pedaling.
-That said, its average speed during our range test was a bit slower at 14.5 mph.
+That said, its average speed during our range test using the throttle was a bit slower at 14.5 mph.

 The controls and display are the primary ways that riders interact with an electric bike, and their quality and user-friendliness varies dramatically among the models we tested.
 All of them work and serve their intended purpose, but some are incredibly basic, while others are much more advanced and ergonomic.
 The top-rated models have ergonomic control buttons that are easy to reach while riding as well as digital displays that provide a wealth of information at a glance.
-Battery charging was nearly identical amongst all of the models tested, with removable batteries on all but one and relatively standard charging ports and cables for each.
+Battery charging was nearly identical amongst all of the models tested, with removable batteries on all but one and relatively standard charging ports, cables, and times for each.

 The Macwheel Ranger 500 had the best user interface of all the models in this test.
 A single handlebar-mounted unit located by the left grip is home to the bike's control buttons and a large digital display screen.
 The buttons are ergonomically friendly and easy to reach with the thumb, while the easy to read screen shows a variety of information including current speed, remaining battery life, and pedal-assist setting.
 This advanced control unit is also customizable and comes with detailed instructions.